Roy-lab/clade-specific_gene_sets/Rule-based/README.md

 Example of matrix (table at top), species tree with node number corresponding to the column index and config.txt
 ![Example](http://pages.discovery.wisc.edu/~jshin/multi-species-proteome/config_making_example.png)
+ 1. First step to make config file is to set one specific "objective" clade, which contains one of more ancestral nodes and extant nodes.
+ - for example, clade3 of dicots (clade with Anc3) or clade5 of monocots (clade with Anc5) in the figure.
+ 2. Then the each contents would be:
+ - target_anc_point: most top ancestor of the objective clade
  - each node (column) number should be delimited by " "
  - if "subancestor" doesn't exists, remain it as blank.